qbuus/fpwdNextNest/README.md

 API_URL=your_api_url
 PORT=your_port_number (Optional; 8000 is recommended as the frontend is configured for this)
 ```

+ **Note:** For the purposes of this recruitment project, the backend URL used by the frontend is currently hardcoded.
+This was done to simplify local development and setup during evaluation.
+However, in a production or collaborative environment, this value should be managed through environment variables to ensure better flexibility, configurability, and maintainability

 ### How to run a project